megpatakota/genai-recommendations/README.md

 ## License

 This project is maintained by **Meg Patakota**.
 All rights reserved.
 Not licensed for use or redistribution without explicit permission.

----

-This README communicates professionalism and a clear thought process, emphasising modularity, next steps, and the potential for collaboration.
-Let me know if you'd like any adjustments!